glesica/dcdg.dart/README.md

 This will dump a PlantUML file to stdout.
 You can save it to a file instead with the `-o` option.

 See `--help` for more options, including ways to filter what ends up in the output.
+You can find the help contents in [USAGE.txt](USAGE.txt) as well.

 ## Contributing